sensics/OSVR-RenderManager/installer/README.txt

 If DirectMode fails, you can run the DirectModeDebugging program to list available displays on nVidia.
 You can also run EnableOSVRDirectModeNVidia or EnableOSVRDirectModeAMD, depending on which type of graphics card you are using.

-NOTE: As of version 0.6.36, nVidia DirectMode only works with a driver that has been modified to white-list the display that you are using.
+NOTE: As of version 0.6.37, nVidia DirectMode only works with a driver that has been modified to white-list the display that you are using.
 This should be already in the driver version 361.43 for OSVR and Vuzix displays.
-To enable support for the 1.2 versions of OSVR, there is shortcut that will modify the registry.
-Changing these requires a reboot before they take effect.

 Since version 0.6.2, an osvr_server.exe must be running to open a display (this is where it gets information about the distortion correction and other system parameters).
 The osvr_server.exe must use a configuration that defines /me/head (implicitly or explicitly) for head tracking to work.
 There are shortcuts to run the server with various configuration files.
 You can leave the server running and run multiple different clients one after the other.
 All clients should work with all servers.